acstud/lab2/README.md

 `imgproc-benchmark -a <image.png>`

+## Help, I am tired of typing these shell commands.

+You can write the commands in a shell script and execute it with `sh filename.sh`.
+All commands in that file will be automatically executed.
+A sample shell script to locally build and run the lab2 is provided in `auto_build_run.sh`.

 ## How do I use `nvprof` to profile my application?

 Just put `nvprof` in front of your application command.